Lean Validation: The Fundamental Guide

 Table of contents:

-1. Lean validation: An introduction
+1. Lean Validation: An introduction

-2. What is lean validation?
+4. What is customer validation?

-4. What is a validation sprint?
+5. What is a validation sprint?

-7. How to choose your validation experiments.
+8. How to choose the right validation experiments

-8. What is a smoke test?
+9. What is a smoke test?

 Explore our global list of corporate ventures with over 200 examples you can sort by business model, industry, parent company and more!